Employee benefit Avoiding ERISA

 One powerful strategy is called the 162(a) Executive Bonus Plan.
 This plan allows you, as the employer, to offer life insurance-based benefits specifically to selected employees — without having to extend the same benefits to your entire workforce.

-Key Advantages of a 162(a) Executive Bonus Plan
+Key Advantages of a 162(a) Executive Bonus Plan:

 - Selectivity: You can choose which employees receive the benefit — no need to offer it company-wide.